 But at the first river crossing the scenery is amazing with steep high walls that show you just how much power water has.
 This is one of my favorite places in the world.
 I love being in the deep valley marveling at nature.

-If you chose to stay on the marked trail, you climbs above the river giving a higher perspective of the valley.
-The trail drops down and crosses the river, following it follows it a little ways until coming to a deep blue pool.
+If you chose to stay on the marked trail, you climb above the river giving a higher perspective of the valley.
+The trail drops down and crosses the river, following it follows it a little way until coming to a deep blue pool.

 When I was a child, my family used to float the Winding Stairs on inner tubes.
 It was so much fun!
 The best part was the end, between where the trail crosses the river and the blue pool.
 The end part, what is informally known as the narrows, the river cut a deep shoot in between the rocks making an excellent water ride.
 It was so much fun we would walk back up the river and do it over and over again.